pabloturati/CS344-Assignment2/README.md

-# CS344-Assignment1
+# CS344-Assignment2
-CS344-Assignment1 Movie List reader in C\
+CS344-Assignment2 Files & Directories\
 Author: Pablo Turati - turatip@oregonstate.edu\
 Licence: MIT.
 Refer to `LICENSE` for details.

 ## Project Description

-Application that reads data from a CSV file, provides user with the following functionality:
+This application provides the following functionality

+- Reads directory entries
-1. Movies release in the specified year.
+- Finds a file in the current directory based on user specified criteria
-2. Highest rated movie for each year.
-3. Movies and their year of release for a specific language.
+- Reads and processes the data in the chosen file
+- Creates a directory
+- Creates new files in the newly created directory and writes processed data to these files

 ## Compile instructions